 Love Food Nourish Nutrition Info at a glance:

-- Coriander is a good source of Vitamin K which is important for healthy bones and blood clotting, coriander is also thought to help protect against some heavy metals such as mercury.
-Research has shown coriander contains an antibacterial compound called dodecenal which is thought to protect against food borne illness such as Salmonella.
+- Coriander leaves or cilantro are a good source of Vitamin K which is important for healthy bones and blood clotting, coriander is also thought to help protect against some heavy metals such as mercury.
+Research has shown that coriander leaves (cilantro) contains an antibacterial compound called dodecenal which is thought to protect against food borne illness such as Salmonella.

 - Mint is calming and soothing to the digestive system, it also helps to stimulate bile flow which can help with the digestion of food, mint also has anti inflammatory properties.